pokt-network/pocket/p2p/README.md

 #### Aggregation

+_TL;DR deleting an instance does not necessarily delete the associated instance(s)._

-> A "weak" form of composition
+> A "weak" form of aggregation

 > Shared part could be included in several composites, and if some or all of the composites are deleted, shared part may still exist.